-Email: prevention@westsussex.gov.uk
+Email: prevention@westsussex.gov.uk Visit: Prevention Assessment Team

-16

-Some people with longterm complex health needs qualify for free social care arranged and funded solely by the NHS.
+NHS Continuing Health Care Some people with long- term complex health needs qualify for free social care arranged and funded solely by the NHS.
 This is known as NHS continuing healthcare.

-NHS continuing healthcare can be provided in a variety of settings outside hospital, such as in your own home or in a care home. www.nhs.uk/conditions/social-care-and-support-guide/money-work-and-benefits/nhs-continuing-healthcare/ More information The process involved in NHS continuing healthcare assessments can be complex.
+NHS continuing healthcare can be provided in a variety of settings outside hospital, such as in your own home or in a care home.
+Find out more here: NHS Continuing Healthcare More information The process involved in NHS continuing healthcare assessments can be complex.
 An organisation called Beacon gives free independent advice on NHS continuing healthcare.
-Visit the Beacon website at www.beaconchc.co.uk or call the free helpline on 0345 548 0300.
-The Carers Health Team are a team of health professionals who aim to promote the health and wellbeing of carers.
+Helpline: 0345 548 0300 Visit: Beacon CHC | Free advice & expert representation - Beacon CHC CARERS HEALTH TEAM CARERS HEALTH TEAM The Carers Health Team are a team of health professionals who aim to promote the health and wellbeing of carers.
 They are a free service providing support for carers over the age of 18 registered with a West Sussex GP.
 They work directly with carers and will develop individual strategies for each carer with an aim to reduce the strain of coping with their caring role.
 They visit carers in their own home at a time to suit their needs and may, if it is necessary, also look at the health needs of the person who is being cared for.
 They work closely with other NHS specialist services, social & caring services and voluntary & community services and will link carers with these services when appropriate.
-They can provide information and advice on specific health conditions, as well as practical advice on the caring environment (safe lifting and handling, healthy eating, risk minimisation).
-Call: 01243 623521 Email: SC-TR.carerwellbeing@nhs.netor Visit: https://www.sussexcommunity.nhs.uk/patients-andvisitors/services/carers-health-team Alzheimer's Society Alzheimer's Society provides people affected by dementia with the support they need, when they need it, by phone, online and face to face.
-Call 0333 150 3456 for phone support, available: - Monday Wednesday: 9:00am 8:00pm - Thursday Friday: 9:00am 5.00pm - Saturday Sunday: 10:00am 4:00pm Talking point is the Society's online forum to share with other carers.
-Visit www.alzheimers.org.uk/get-support/dementia-talking-point-our-online-community FINDING SUPPORT FINDING SUPPORT Dementia UK Looking for information or advice about dementia or Alzheimer's?
-Call the Dementia telephone for free on 0800 888 6678 for support from its dementia specialist Admiral Nurses who will visit you if necessary.
-The Helpline is open from 9am to 9pm Monday to Friday and 9am to 5pm on Saturday to Sunday.
-We can refer carers whose GP surgery is in the Crawley, Horsham and Mid Sussex CCG area to an Admiral nurse.